-The combination of my educational background in graphic design and my professional background in user-centered support has led me to shift toward a career in User Experience.
+The combination of my educational background in graphic design and my professional background in user-centered support has led me to this shift toward a career in User Experience.

-The design challenges I like to take on the most are those that can provide a real-world impact on others, especially those who may come from an underresourced background.
+The design challenges I like to take on the most are those that can provide a real-world impact on others, especially those who may come from an under-resourced background.
 The drive to do this began with volunteer work I did as a child, evolved through my work with the Michigan Coalition Against Homelessness, and continues through the UX design and serious game design work I do today.

 I invite you to look through my portfolio or reach out to me if you would like to learn more about how I design for good.